GuardianUI/storycheck/README.md

 ### Custom RPC

 Often Web3 Apps use front end libraries such as [wagmi.sh](https://wagmi.sh/react/getting-started) to access current chain state.
 When that is the case, the user story should include the exact RPC URL used by the front end as a prerequisite.
-That allows StoryCheck to intercept all calls directed to the RPC and reroute towards the local blockchain fork.
+That allows StoryCheck to intercept all calls directed to the RPC and reroute towards the local chain fork.
 This is important to ensure that the app reads and writes from/to the local chain fork.

 ## User Story Section